OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

                 }
                 SQLiteLocalStore localStore = new SQLiteLocalStore(mClient.getContext(), "offlineStore", null, 1);

                 // Create a table definition.
-As a best practice, store this with the model definition and return it via
+As a best practice, store this with hello model definition and return it via
                 // a static method
                 Map<String, ColumnDataType> toDoItemDefinition = new HashMap<String, ColumnDataType>();
                 toDoItemDefinition.put("id", ColumnDataType.String);